Discover more from First Aid Kit

 Abigail’s an attorney, but this isn’t legal advice.
 Although she names some legal principles involved, a lot of her guide is about battle tactics when you’re fighting for your rights.

 This ain’t easy, to put it mildly.
-As we’ve said so many times, expecting people to do any of this to get care is unfair and unrealistic, especially someone in the vulnerable position of seeking mental health treatment.
+As we’ve said so many times, expecting people to do any of this to get care is unfair and unrealistic, especially for someone in the vulnerable position of seeking mental health treatment.

 A broad guide to getting therapy/psych appointments covered when you can't find anyone in network